numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 .. c:type:: PyArray_Chunk

-   This is equivalent to the buffer object structure in Python up to the ptr member.
-On 32-bit platforms (*i.e.* if :c:data:`NPY_SIZEOF_INT` == :c:data:`NPY_SIZEOF_INTP`), the len member also matches an equivalent member of the buffer object.
-It is useful to represent a generic single-segment chunk of memory.
+    This helper structure stores the metadata needed by the ndarray buffer constructor.
+It represents a generic chunk of memory together with the exporting object that owns it.

    .. code-block:: c